 [The following essay is an excerpt from my book, Woody Allen: Reel To Real, now available via Amazon.
-It covers the late Roger Ebert, spans several decades’ of material, and is part of a much longer essay, which can be read in full on the book’s website.]
+The full essay can be read on the book’s website.]

 * * *